viral.app

 Use Individual Videos when you only need specific posts.
 This works well for one-off creator submissions, ad references, launch content, or posts that do not belong to a tracked creator account.

-Individual videos bypass account-level hashtag filters because you choose the exact video to track.
+Individual videos are useful when you choose the exact post to track.
 If a video fails to sync, use Retry sync from the videos table after you confirm the URL and platform are correct.

 More tracking options